mahoney1/docs/commercial-paper-query-tutorial-meta.md

 #### Transaction #4: Execute a `redeem` transaction as Bart@Hedgematic - six months later

 The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its current owner (Hedgematic), and at face value, so it recoups its investment outlay.
-There is a client application, called `redeem.js` which will perform this task, and it needs to use `bart@hedgematic's` identity to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic have since bought the paper from DigiBank, we need to modify it to redeem it properly as Hedgematic's Bart !).
+There is a client application, called `redeem.js` which will perform this task, and it needs to use `bart@hedgematic's` identity from owner Hegematic, to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic have since bought the paper from DigiBank, we need to modify the JS script to redeem it properly as Hedgematic's Bart !).
 For the purposes of this tutorial, we will simply run the client application script for `redeem` from the `digibank` application subdirectory.

 1. Once again from a terminal window, and the same directory `$HOME/fabric-samples/commercial-paper/organization/digibank/application` - edit the file `redeem.js`